okfn/ckanext-facetcollapse/README.rst

 ckanext-facetcollapse
 =====================

 This extension makes the search facets collapsible.
+This includes facets for the dataset and organization pages.

 .. image:: https://i.imgur.com/lTn4bZB.png